IDEO-coLAB/forkable-js-base/README.md

 The purpose of this repo is to act as a base for all new, long-term CoLab projects that use javascript, thus ensuring code consistency within CoLab.

-We are not automating the running of the `lint` command which comes bundled with the repo (which you'll see below).
-You have the flexibility to you to run it as you like during your development workflow.
+Note: We haven't automated the running of the `lint` command in this repo since where it fits best might vary from project to project.
+However, we strongly suggest you make the `lint` command an automated part of your process.
+See the Usage section for helpful `lint` automation tips.

 **Be ye warned: Lint your code before committing!**